 Summary: While Personal Capital has basic free financial planning tools, it’s probably best for people who are looking to pay for personalized financial advice.

 Mint: A Straightforward Budgeting Tool

-Ultimately, Mint is a tool for creating budgets and analyzing spending.
-It does this by organizing different purchases into categories — which can be created both automatically and manually — to give users an overview of exactly where their money is going.
+Mint does this by connecting with your bank, credit cards, and other financial accounts to view and organize purchases into different categories — which can be created both automatically and manually.
+With this insight, users can get a clear idea of exactly where their money is going.

-Other features include bill payment reminders, credit reporting and monitoring, alerts for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.
+Other features include bill payment reminders, credit score reporting and monitoring, alerts for unusual spending or overages, portfolio tracking, a tool that catches hidden fees, saving goal creation, and calculators to help budget for large expenditures like houses and loan repayments.